 One of the oldest of all the altitude measuring devices, the astrolabe is an angle-measuring tool.
 Its name comes from the Greek, “to take a star.”

-The mariner’s astrolabe was an navigation tool used for taking the altitude of the sun or stars.
+The mariner’s astrolabe was an navigation tool used for taking the altitude of the sun or stars while at sea.
 Its history dates as far back as the Ancient Period and into Medieval Period.
 Its name means “to take a star” or “star taker.”
 The mariner’s astrolabe was the preferred instrument for more than 200 years.
 Sailors such as Columbus and Magellan relied on this tool during their journeys across the oceans.1

 The mariner’s astrolabe was an important navigational tool for finding latitude.
 It is a simplified version of the traditional astrolabe – an instrument that could help tell time, find altitude, and find latitude.
 The mariner’s astrolabe measures the height of the sun or a star above the horizon.
 Used with star and planetary charts and tables, the observer can find their latitude.
 Astrolabe history begins in ancient Greece.
 Many scholars credit Hipparchus, an ancient Greek astronomer and mathematician, with the invention of the astrolabe.2 The first major writer on the description and construction of astrolabes was ancient astronomer Claudius Ptolemy.
 He gave much detail about the earliest uses of the instrument it in his writings called Planisphaerium.
-In its earliest use, the astrolabe was used for astronomy – the study of the stars – and for telling time, but not necessarily for navigation.
-Although ancient Greek astronomers developed a version of the astrolabe, the isntrument was highly developed in the Islamic world by the 9th century.3 The astrolabe was very valuable in the Islamic religion.
+Although ancient Greek astronomers developed a version of the astrolabe, the instrument was highly developed and used extensively in the Islamic world by the 9th century.3 The astrolabe was very valuable in the Islamic religion.
 It helped determine the astronomically defined prayer times, and was an aid in finding the direction to Mecca – Islam’s holiest city.
+In its earliest use, the astrolabe was used some for travel over land, for astronomy – the study of the stars – and for telling time, but not necessarily for water navigation.